Hierarchical modeling of gravitational-wave populations for disentangling environmental and modified-gravity effects: Results

 \subsection{Robustness check}

-To more broadly comment on the robustness of the hierarchical modeling framework for decoupling the considered beyond-vacuum-GR effects, i.e., migration torques and time-varying $G$, we now study the variability of the Bayes factor $\mathcal{B}^g_\ell$ as a function of the population's hyperparameters.
+To more broadly comment on the robustness of the hierarchical modeling framework for decoupling the considered beyond-vacuum-GR effects, i.e., migration torques and time-varying $G$, we now study the variability of the Bayes factor $\mathcal{B}^g_\ell$ as a function of the population's hyperparameters and size.

-We consider 11 populations of fixed size $N_{\rm pop} = 500$.
+We consider 11 populations of fixed sizes $N_{\rm pop} = 100, 500$.
 In the first check, we fix $\dot{G}^* = 10^{-12} [\rm yr^{-1}]$ and vary $f^*$ linearly in the range $[0.0, 1.0]$.
 The setup otherwise is equivalent to that in the previous subsection.
-As shown in the top panel of Fig.~\ref{fig:Bayesfactortrends}, $\log_{10}(\mathcal{B}^g_\ell)$, which quantifies the data's preference for the global effect hypothesis over the local, scales inversely with $f^*$.
-This behavior is expected: as $f^*$ increases in the population, the MLE estimate of the global effect's source parameter $\hat{A}_g$ is more biased among sources, and the inferred uncertainty in the hyperparameter $\dot{G}$ grows.
+As shown in the top panels of Fig~\ref{fig:Bayesfactortrends}, the log-Bayes factor $\log_{10}\mathcal{B}^g_\ell$ scales inversely with $f^*$ for both population sizes, as expected.
+While the $N_{\rm pop} = 500$ population always prefers the global effect hypothesis, in the case of $N_{\rm pop} = 100$, the log-Bayes factor crosses zero at $f^* \approx 0.5$.
+This is because as $f^*$ increases in the population, the MLE estimate of the global effect's source parameter $\hat{A}_g$ is more biased across sources, and the inferred uncertainty in the hyperparameter $\dot{G}$ grows.
 This makes the hyperposterior on $\dot{G}$ more consistent with the null value, and hence the preference of the data for the global effect drops.
-We also calculate the relative error $r_{\dot{G}} := |\dot{G}^* - \langle \dot{G} \rangle|/\dot{G}^*$ in all 11 populations.
-For $f \geq 0.9$, we find that $r_{\dot{G}} \gtrsim 1.0$, i.e., the expectation value $\langle \dot{G} \rangle$ incurs significant biases with respect to the truth $\dot{G}^*$.
+In addition, we calculate the relative error $r_{\dot{G}} := |\dot{G}^* - \langle \dot{G} \rangle|/\dot{G}^*$ in all 11 populations.
+For $f \geq 0.8$, $r_{\dot{G}} \gtrsim 1.0$ for $N_{\rm pop} = 500$, i.e., the expectation value $\langle \dot{G} \rangle$ incurs significant biases with respect to the truth $\dot{G}^*$.
 This is due to the biases induced by the local effect across a larger fraction of the population.
+In the $N_{\rm pop} = 100$ case, the larger measurement uncertainties cover any systematic biases sufficiently well, such that there are no significant biases.